 "Oh good gosh, if they’ve gone to Congress with this, the Ayatollah and all his criminal terrorist gang would have long since been gone from their meeting."

 You're kidding, right?
 You think the reason Congress should not first have a proper debate and vote, per the Constitution's requirement for it to vote for war (note, just a single time) before it occurs, is because we had currently useful battle intelligence??
-Do you understand how a democracy works?
+Do you understand how our democracy works?

 To put in movie speak ala Goodfellas when talking about the hit on Tommy DeSimone, you could say the same for Iran: "it was revenge for the hostages, the Marines in Beirut and a lot of other things..."